davidgljay/nametag/README.md

 On Nametag this certificate system is implemented in a flexible profiling system.
 Whenever a user enters a conversation they can choose to drag one or more certificates onto their "nametag", revealing those components of their reputation in that conversation only.

 ##Implementation
-The alpha version of Nametag is implemented in React with Firebase as a backend (though this is expected to change once a suitable open-source event-based solution can be found, sorry Meteor.)
-Assistance, and code review is appreciated from anyone with experience in React, blockchain technology, community organizing or digital privacy.
+The alpha version of Nametag is implemented in React with RethinkDB and Horizon.io as a backend, with the goal of both hosting a central version of the service and making an open source version available to organizations wishing to host their own instance.
+Assistance and code review is appreciated from anyone with experience in React, blockchain technology, community organizing or digital privacy.

 I am reachable on twitter @davidgljay.